Jonathan Levi (footballer): Östers IF

 In November 2016, Levi was sold to Östers IF in Superettan.
 He signed a three-year deal with the Växjö-based club.
 Levi made his debut for his new side on 2 April 2017 in an away fixture against Falkenbergs FF, where he settled the score to 2–0 in stoppage time.

 Levi went on to score 5 goals in 11 games during the first half of the 2017 season.
 His performances at Öster reportedly led to interest from BK Häcken, IFK Norrköping and Hammarby IF in Allsvenskan, the Swedish top tier.

 Rosenborg BK

 On 8 July 2017, Levi transferred to Rosenborg, reigning champions of Eliteserien.
 He signed a four-and-a-half-year contract with the club, and the transfer fee was reportedly set at 8 million Swedish kronor with 2.1 million in additional bonuses (approximately £0.9 million in total).

 Puskás Akadémia

 On 23 January 2023, Levi signed a two-and-a-half-year contract with Puskás Akadémia in Hungary.

 Ferencváros

 On 17 June 2025, he was signed by Nemzeti Bajnokság I record champion Ferencváros.
 He was given the number 10 shirt.
 On 9 August 2025, he scores his first goal for Ferencváros in a 4-1 victory over Nyíregyháza Spartacus FC in the 2025–26 Nemzeti Bajnokság I season.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.